 Breast uplift surgery

 Preparing for breast uplift surgery

-Breast uplift surgery is usually done under general anaesthetic, so that you’re asleep during the operation.
-You usually can’t eat anything for about six hours, and can’t drink anything between two and four hours before your operation.
-But follow your anaesthetist’s advice.
+Breast uplift surgery is usually done under general anaesthesia.
+This means you’re asleep during the operation.
+You’ll be advised when to stop eating and drinking before your surgery.
+Follow your anaesthetist’s advice.

-You may be able to go home on the day of your surgery or you may need to stay in the hospital or clinic overnight.
+You may be able to go home on the day of your surgery, or you may need to stay in the hospital or clinic overnight.
 If you’re going home the same day, ask someone to stay with you overnight.
+The surgeon will usually give you written information or leaflets about the operation to read at home.

+Breast uplift surgery